 |Flowerbed atop 'Unfilled Hole' in Camden|

-Halloween is less than one week away, and in the spirit of that ghostly holiday, I give you my first ever list of the “Spookiest Places in Wilcox County.”
+Today (Wednesday) is Halloween and in the spirit of that ghostly holiday, I present to you my third annual list of the “Spookiest Places in Wilcox County.”

-Gaines Ridge: Located off State Highway 10 east of Camden, this iconic house-turned-restaurant is said to be haunted by a wide variety of spirits.
+2. Gaines Ridge: Located off State Highway 10 east of Camden, this iconic house-turned-restaurant is said to be haunted by several spirits.
 According to one history of the house, Gaines Ridge “has its share of ghosts: the woman who screams and calls out, and has been seen from outside floating past the windows, the incessant crying of a baby, the aroma of pipe smoke in one room when nobody in the house is smoking, and the reflected image of a tall, gaunt man, dressed in black with a long beard.”

-In the end, contact me if you know a good local ghost story or have information about a spooky location in Wilcox County.
-You can reach me by e-mail at email@example.com.
+In the end, contact me if you know a good local ghost story or if you have information about a spooky location in Wilcox County.